WalterObrifor/SQL_Retail_Sales_For_P1_Company/README.md

 - **YouTube**: [Subscribe to my channel for tutorials and insights] ()
 - **LinkedIn**: [Connect with me professionally](https://www.linkedin.com/in/walter-obrifor-1658b21a0/)

-Thank you for your support, and I look forward to connecting with you!
+### Thank you for being here, and I look forward to connecting with you!